The Pros and Cons of Taking Restaurant Reservations

 Avoid Overbooking Reservations

 If you do choose to accept reservations, be careful to avoid overbooking.
 It is tempting to ensure a busy Friday night by booking every table in advance.
 You're playing with fire, though.
 One late party or a group that overstays its time will send the night spiraling into a mess quickly.
 When your 7 p.m. party shows up only to find they have to wait for the table they had reserved, it won't be pretty.
 You may lose those customers for good.
 Always give yourself a buffer.

 Tracking Restaurant Reservations

-To help you keep your restaurant reservations organized, there are many POS systems that can help you track them.
-There is also many online reservations systems, those these can be more money than they are worth.
-An old fashion notebook with a hand-drawn chart can also work, as long as the person in charge understands what they are doing.
+Accepting reservations does add some complexity to managing your tables.
+Many POS systems can help you organize and track your reservations, though.
+Apps like OpenTable also allow for online booking.
+You'll have to weigh the cost of these services against the benefits they bring your business, though.
+An old-fashioned notebook with a hand-drawn chart can also work, as long as the person in charge understands what they are doing.

-No matter how you choose to take reservations, have a designated staff person be in charge of the process.
-If only one or two people are responsible for taking reservations, less likely hood of a reservation being “lost” or a table being double booked.
+No matter how you choose to take reservations, have a designated staff person in charge of the process.
+This will lower the likelihood of losing a reservation or double-booking a table.

 The decision to accept or avoid reservations is ultimately yours to make as a restaurant owner.
 Remember, though, that this choice will affect how customers perceive your business.
 Make sure that how you handle this aspect of the guest experience is consistent with every other aspect of your restaurant concept.